acl-301d-summer-2017/lab-01-mobile-first/README.md

    - you are on a branch with you and your partner's namesake.
    - you are currently within the starter-code directory.

-1. Type `atom .` to open this starter-code folder as a project in Atom.
+1. Type `code .` to open this starter-code folder as a project in VS Code.
-1. Use the Atom "Find in Project" (command shift "f" if on a Mac) to locate all the `TODO:` items.
+1. Use the VS Code "Find in Project" (command shift "f" if on a Mac) to locate all the `TODO:` items.
 1. Work through one or two TODO items before switching roles (or one hour, whichever arrives first), testing your code as you go.
 1. In your terminal type `git status` to view the files that you have changed.
 You should only see the files that you have worked on.
 2. Type `git diff` to see line-item changes with your down arrow key.
 (Type `q` to exit this mode!)